 Due to the heavy advertisement of rental property over the internet 24/7, an agency must have enough staff to show the property to the tenants at any time.
 If the agency does not have sufficient staff numbers to be able to do this, you may miss out on finding a tenant for your investment property quickly and easily.

-It is important to ensure that prospective tenants can not only fulfil their rental obligations but that they have a history of looking after the properties that they live in and maintain positive relationships with both the property manager and the neighbours.
+It is important to ensure that prospective tenants can not only fulfill their rental obligations but that they have a history of looking after the properties that they live in and maintain positive relationships with both the Sunshine Coast property manager and the neighbours.
 Make sure that the manager has subscribed to a major tenancy database and is able to screen all prospective tenants carefully.

-Choosing the right property management Sunshine Coast is important, and these questions are critical to avoiding unnecessary future problems that can make the rental process a nightmare for an investor.
+Choosing the right property management company on the Sunshine Coast is important, and these questions are critical to avoiding unnecessary future problems that can make the rental and leasing process a nightmare for an investor.

 Don't forget to ask them all of these relevant questions.